kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 If the files collected by ``"paths"`` are varying in any of these parameters, the corresponding variables must appear somewhere in the ``"coverage_id"`` (as for each combination a separate coverage will be constructed).
-Otherwise, the ingestion will either fail or result in invalid coverages.
+Otherwise, the import will either fail or result in invalid coverages.
 E.g. if all data is level ``L1C`` with CRS ``32757``, but still different resolutions, the ``"coverage_id"`` could be ``"MyCoverage_${resolution}"``; the other variables can still be specified though, so  ``"MyCoverage_${resolution}_${crsCode}"`` is valid as well.

-In addition, the data to be ingested can be optionall filtered with the following options in the ``"input"`` section:
+In addition, the data to be imported can be optionally filtered with the following options in the ``"input"`` section:

-- ``resolutions`` - specify a subset of resolutions to ingest from the data, e.g. only the "10m" subdataset; if not specified, data of all supported resolutions will be ingested.
+- ``resolutions`` - specify a subset of resolutions to import from the data, e.g. only the "10m" subdataset; if not specified, data of all supported resolutions will be ingested.

-- ``levels`` - specify a subset of levels to ingest, so that files of other levels will be fully skipped; if not specified, data of all supported levels will be ingested.
+- ``levels`` - specify a subset of levels to import, so that files of other levels will be fully skipped; if not specified, data of all supported levels will be ingested.

-- ``crss`` - specify a list of CRSs (EPSG codes as strings) to ingest; if not specified or empty, data of any CRS will be ingested.
+- ``crss`` - specify a list of CRSs (EPSG codes as strings) to import; if not specified or empty, data of any CRS will be imported.

 .. _data-import-recipe-create-own: